All Episodes

 Not at all.

-Because in part the Chinese lied to everybody.
+Because in part, the Chinese lied to everybody.

-But it does show the seriousness with which the president took uh in terms of the virus because it was fairly controversial.
+But it does show the seriousness with which the president took in terms of the virus because it was fairly controversial.

 He was attacked brutally for it.